David Cuthbertson: Life

 In his early research, in 1936, Cuthbertson observed a loss of nitrogen (urea) in fracture patients, later referred to as surgical stress.
 In this he was assisted by Hamish Munro.

 He was Director of the Rowett Research Institute from 1945 to 1965.

 He was awarded several honorary doctorates: DSc from Rutgers University; LLD from Glasgow University; LLD from Aberdeen University; and Dhc from Zagreb University.
 In 1949 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were James Norman Davidson, Robert Garry, Ernest Cruickshank, and Donald McArthur.
-He served as the Society's Vice President from 1959 to 1960.
+He served as the Society's vice president from 1959 to 1960.

 He died on 15 April 1989, in Troon in Ayrshire.

 Family

-He was married to Jean Telfer (d.1987).
-His son was the actor Iain Cuthbertson (1930-2009).
+He married Jean Prentice Telfer in Arrochar on 7 September 1928; she died on 28 May 1987 in Troon.
+Jean and David are buried together at Arrochar Churchyard.
+Their son was the actor Iain Cuthbertson (1930–2009).